brcallister/cs3450-Tools-Co-op/docs/Startup Instructions.md

 `pip install django`

-Finally, clone this repo to the computer on which the server will be run, and you will be ready to go.
+Finally, clone this repository to the computer on which the server will be run, and you will be ready to go.

 ## Running the server